-A solitary monarch butterfly flutters along a dusty path leading our group of eager ecotourists toward the monarch’s wintering home high among the oyamel fir and pine trees of the Sierra Madre mountains in Michoacán, Mexico.
-Just thirty minutes earlier we had taken a pair of open-back pickup trucks up through the winding roads leading to the El Rosario Preserve where we mounted some horses to aid in the steep climb to best view the colonies of the migratory monarchs.
+A solitary monarch butterfly flutters along a dusty path leading our group of eager eco-tourists toward the monarch’s wintering home high among the oyamel fir and pine trees of the Sierra Madre mountains in Michoacán, Mexico.
+Just 30 minutes earlier, we had taken a pair of open-back pickup trucks up through the winding roads leading to the El Rosario Preserve where we mounted some horses to aid in the steep climb to best view the colonies of the migratory monarchs.

 Ecotourism employs many locals, including our guide, who is now encouraging us to continue our hike to the first viewing area of the El Rosario colony.
 Clouds of dust kick up as we trek along the rocky path.
 We hear the calls of hummingbirds all around us and catch glimpses of their green iridescence among the Red Salvia.

 Monarchs flit from flower to flower as we walk along the well-worn path circumscribed with rope to keep visitors at a safe distance from the colonies.
 Momentarily, we arrive at the highest observation point in El Rosario.
 The magnitude of the setting is difficult to describe— truly a unique experience in nature.

 Clusters of monarchs roost on every part of seemingly every tree in view.
 The pale underwings of the monarchs help camouflage them against the grayish trunks of the oyamel tree, a sacred fir native to central Mexico where monarchs seek refuge on their migration.
 Branches sag under the weight of thousands of monarchs.
 Looking carefully, brilliant specs of orange begin to shimmer as individual butterflies begin to open their wings.